 Is a longer bridge and stroke better?

-Bridge length issues are described and demonstrated in the following video:
+Bridge length issues are described and demonstrated in the following videos:

 Generally, the bridge length should match the stroke length, using a longer bridge and stroke for a power shot and a shorter bridge and stroke for a finesse shot.
 However, using a standard bridge length, and just varying the stroke length, can be comfortable for some.
 Also, using a fixed bridge length, varying the stroke length based on shot speed, can also provide a benefit of automatic stroke-error correction as a result of back-hand english (BHE) squirt compensation.